CEE Banking Sectors: In crisis and recovery mode at the same time

 The reduction of bank taxation in Romania at the beginning of the year 2020 also had a positive effect.
 Not to forget that the special bank taxation schemes in Hungary introduced in 2020 has been rather bank-friendly from a mid- to long-term perspective.

-Currently, credit growth in CE/SEE is in the range of 5-7% year-on-year on average.
+Currently, credit growth in CE/SEE is in the range of 5-7% year on year on average.
 In some markets, such as Hungary, Serbia or perhaps Albania, even double-digit (!) credit growth rates (in local currency) are possible this year.
 The same may apply to the Russian market.

 By comparison, previous crisis years in CEE were characterised by negative values or credit growth rates of 2-4% maximum.